 Failed writes on mounted volumes: Docker mounts host volumes preserving the host UUID and GUID.
 This can lead to permission conflicts with non-root containers, as the user running the container may not have the appropriate privileges to write to the host volume.

 Failed writes on persistent volumes in Kubernetes: Data persistence in Kubernetes is configured using persistent volumes.
 Kubernetes mounts these volumes with the root user as the owner; therefore, non-root containers don’t have permissions to write to the persistent directory.

 Issues with specific utilities or services: Some utilities (eg. Git) or servers (eg. PostgreSQL) run additional checks to find the user in the /etc/passwd file.
 These checks will fail for non-root container images.

 To learn more about these issues, as well as potential solutions for each, refer to our detailed blog post on this topic.

 - For Kubernetes, the chart uses an initContainer for changing the volume permissions properly.

 - For specific utilities, Bitnami ships the libnss-wrapper package, which defines custom user space files to ensure the software acts correctly.

 Using Non-Root Containers as Root Containers

-If you wish to run a Bitnami non-root container image as a root container image, you can do so by modifying the line USER 1001 in the container’s docker-compose.yml to read USER root.
+If you wish to run a Bitnami non-root container image as a root container image, you can do so by adding the line user: root right after the image: directive in the container’s docker-compose.yml.
 After making this change, simply restart the container and it will run as the root user with all privileges instead of an unprivileged user.

 To learn more about the topics discussed in this guide, consider visiting the following links: